dschoeffm/MoonGen/README.md

 # Installation

 1. Install the dependencies (see below)
-2. ./build.sh
+2. git submodule update --init --recursive
+3. cd build
+4. cmake ..
+5. make -j
-3. sudo ./bind-interfaces.sh
+6. sudo ../bind-interfaces.sh
-4. sudo ./setup-hugetlbfs.sh
+7. sudo ../setup-hugetlbfs.sh
-5. sudo ./build/MoonGen examples/l3-load-latency.lua 0 1
+8. sudo ./MoonGen examples/l3-load-latency.lua 0 1

 Note: You need to bind NICs to DPDK to use them. `bind-interfaces.sh` does this for all unused NICs (no routing table entry in the system).
 Use `libmoon/deps/dpdk/usertools/dpdk-devbind.py ` to manage NICs manually.

 ## Dependencies
-* gcc >= 4.8
+* gcc >= 4.9
 * make
 * cmake
 * libnuma-dev